rkaunismaa/Transformers-for-Natural-Language-Processing-and-Computer-Vision-3rd-Edition/README.md

 So far for the month of March, I have not made any calls to OpenAI.

+Running all 4 notebooks, of which 2 make calls to OpenAI GPT-4, total usage amounted to $00.06.

 ## Friday, March 15, 2024

 mamba activate t4nlpacv